spiral/docs/docs/en/debug/xdebug.md

 > **Note**
 > Alter values according to your environment.

-To enable xDebug, runthe  application server with `-o` (overwrite flag) for the required service:
+To enable xDebug, run the application server with `-o` (overwrite flag) for the required service:

 ```bash
 ./rr serve -o "server.command=php -d zend_extension=xdebug app.php"